 From the saddle we dropped down to a large wash

 The route turns left and drops into a canyon

 Scrambling up yet another pour-over

 Exiting the canyon on the right side

-Well above the canyon
+We are well above the canyon now

 Traversing to get back on route.
 Mount Stewart is in the centre.